 The aim of this service is to enhance the best use of the unibz trilingual environment, turning our mission to support students into an imperative.
 Tenured instructors of the Faculty of Economics and Management get a list of first-year students that will be interviewed and assisted through their academic year: various aspects of one’s academic experience - courses, exams, language, exchange agreements, organizational issues and all issues related with one’s learning experience – will be addressed in a spirit of cooperation and support.

-As of the academic year 2019/20, the Faculty of Economics and Management will offer a peer tutoring service for freshers.
+The Faculty of Economics and Management will offer a peer tutoring service for freshers.
 Students have been informed via email about the possibility to become peer tutors.

 The selected peer tutors are: